TheCDC/cbu-csse_bot/README.md

 This `.env` file is how Heroku supplies environment variables to the app.
 These environment variables are necessary for the bot to interact with/have access to a particular channel.

-When the .env is in place you acn run the bot locally with `heroku local`.
+When the .env is in place you can run the bot locally with `heroku local`.